bovender/dora/README.md

 ## *DO*cker container for *RA*ils

 This is a little project that helps me to set up and operate [Docker][] containers for [Ruby on Rails][] apps.
 It builds upon the [passenger-docker][] container by [Phusion][], the makers of the [Passenger][] app server.

 The Dockerfile and the maintenance scripts are generic.
 Customization for specific apps happens through Docker build `ARGS` and environment variables.
+There is built-in support to generate PDF files with [wkhtmltopdf][].

 > If you stumble upon this, be advised that this is amateur work.
 It may suit your needs, but it was mainly created to help me with my own projects.
 I would be more than happy though to take pull request to improve this.

 An alternative and much more sophisticated approach to Dockerizing a Rails app can be found at [Discourse][].

 ## Customization